yooyoungwoo7/ADAF_Library/docs/source/ex_triple_tank.rst

 6. Reuse the Trained Operator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the operator has been trained, dataset generation and training do
+Once the operator has been trained, the data-generation and training
-not need to be repeated for every new system configuration.
+stages do not need to be repeated for new system configurations.

-A second ``OperatorOptions`` object is therefore defined for
+An inference-only option object is therefore defined as
-inference-only execution.

 .. code-block:: python